robinboncoeur/Art/docs/writing/W_Edits.md

 “Yes,” Mara agreed firmly.
 “Exactly.”

-They held each other’s gaze: recognition — two women looking at the same map and realising the other knew how to read it.
-Behind them, the mannequin’s sleeve shifted.
+She turned to the fitting curtain.
+Lucy had stepped away from the mannequin, and was eyeing the sleeve with narrowed eyes.

+"Watch carefully," she said to Charlie.
+"See what happens."

+She lifted the mannequin's arms.
+I saw Charlie's head tilt slightly as the fabric tightened.

-“Mara,” Charlie said, soft, cautious, but it was work, not interruption.
+“Mara,” Charlie said, soft, cautious.
 “This seam pulls when you raise the arm.”

-Mara turned.
-Attention snapped to the garment the way a blade snaps to a whetstone.

-“Good catch,” she said, and then added, because she couldn’t help herself, “Of course it does.
-It’s physics.”
+“Good catch.”
+Mara didn't sound surprised.
+“Physics always wins, even over lovely sewing.”

-Charlie quietly held the bodice steady while Mara repinned the line.
-It was the way he held things: quietly, without drawing attention to himself.
-Lauren watched him again.
-This time her pride didn’t hide as well.
+He quietly held the bodice steady while Lucy re-pinned the line.

+"I might have my coffee before it goes cold," Lauren said.
+"Join me?"

+Mara motioned for me to follow them into the tearoom.
+Lauren found a clean plate and deposited a 'pull-apart' that was still warm, then handed me a coffee.
+Mara sat at her usual spot sipping her beverage thoughtfully.

+Lauren had a sip, then turned to her.

-“Charles seems —different,” she said, carefully.
+“Charles seems... different,” she said, carefully.

 Mara didn’t look up.

-“Charlie,” she corrected, not harshly: simply as fact, as if the room had already decided.
+“Charlie.”

 Lauren blinked: a small recalibration.
-She didn’t make a face, but let the correction stand.

-“Charlie... is more... himself, here,” she repeated, tasting it like words she hadn't expected to say.
-I’d already seen that.
-The pattern held.
-I didn’t question it.
+===

+“Charlie — seems more — himself,” she repeated.
 “He seems to feel part of this room.
 Valued.”

 The word 'valued' sat in the air like something unexpected, as if it wasn’t a word frequently in her mouth.